ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 Restore boot or data volumes from backup snapshots to create fully provisioned storage, during instance creation, by adding storage to existing instances, or across regions for disaster recovery.
 {: shortdesc}

 The `sdp` profile is available to select customers.
-To request access, contact your IBM account team or open a [support case](/unifiedsupport/cases/add){: external}.
+To request access, submit an [allowlisting request](https://forms.monday.com/forms/6f855ea28400d75ef31e540e39c1d31a?r=use1&SDSallowlist=)
 {: preview}

 You can restore volumes from backup snapshots in the console, from the CLI, with the API, or Terraform.